Technical Requirements to Use Livestorm

 Does Livestorm work on mobile/tablet devices?

 Yes, Livestorm is optimized to work on mobile/tablet devices including iPhone, iPad and Android devices.
-But, again, as a host, you will have to be on a desktop computer with Google Chrome, Firefox, Opera, or Safari (v.12.1+)
+But, again, as a host, you will have to be on a desktop computer with Google Chrome, Firefox, Opera, Safari (v.12.1+) or Microsoft Edge (17+).

 We do not provide a mobile app for one simple reason: everything works on your browser on desktop or mobile.
 Livestorm is responsive so it supports small screens as well.
-However, attendees on mobile will experience a 10-15s delay as they will connect through our Compatibility mode.
+However, attendees on mobile/tablet devices will experience a 10-15s delay as they will connect through our Compatibility mode.

 What are the connectivity requirements to host or access a webinar?

 As a host, we recommend 15Mb/s up and down for optimal results.
-A minimum of 5Mbs/s if necessary to upload your live stream.
+A minimum of 5Mbs/s is necessary to upload your live stream.
 Aim for 5Mb/s for attendees.
 Livestorm will downgrade your video quality and give priority to audio if you don't have enough bandwidth.
 Run tests here.

 This is a test from our offices, we have a pretty good download speed.
 Our upload speed is good but not incredible, enough to send a good video stream.